HrP14/Hackathon-Traffic-Prediction-May-2025/README.md

 - Interactions between variables (e.g., rain + holiday might lower traffic more than either alone)

-📊 How We Measured Success
+<h2>📊 How We Measured Success</h2>

 We used two standard metrics:

-Metric	What It Means
+- RMSE (Root Mean Squared Error) :	Tells how far off our predictions are — big mistakes hurt more.
-RMSE (Root Mean Squared Error)	Tells how far off our predictions are — big mistakes hurt more.
+- MAE (Mean Absolute Error) :	Average of how much we’re off by — easy to understand.

-MAE (Mean Absolute Error)	Average of how much we’re off by — easy to understand.
+<h2>🏁 Results</h2>

-🏁 Results
+	RMSE	MAE
-Model	RMSE	MAE
+- Linear Regression	Model
-Linear Regression	1823.55	1591.31
+1823.55	1591.31
 Random Forest	1352.09	1102.80

 ✅ Improvement: